-Shown at the prestigious 2016 Venice Film Festival, American Anarchist is a documentary feature film by Oscar-nominated filmmaker Charlie Siskel ("Finding Vivian Maier").
+Shown at the prestigious 2016 Venice Film Festival, followed by a U.S. theatrical release and Netflix acquisition in 2017, American Anarchist is a documentary feature film by Oscar-nominated filmmaker Charlie Siskel ("Finding Vivian Maier").
 I was asked to design and animate the many shots in the film of documents, websites, and pages from The Anarchist Cookbook, the infamous book the film revolves around.
 We went for a very straight-forward, natural look, maintaining paper textures and inherent flaws in the materials.
 I came up with a unique process for improving the quality of very low-resolution documents, and also ended up designing the title of the film.

 A cure for Hepatitis C has emerged, but the cost is out of reach for most people.
 Doctors Without Borders asked me to design images around this theme for a social media campaign.
 I took the opportunity to do some illustrative 3D modeling based on their concepts.
 The two pieces above quickly charted among their most successful assets in terms of views and interaction — with the gold bar image making their list of top 10 tweets of all time.